Evolved Sample Weights for Bias Mitigation: Effectiveness Depends on the Fairness Objective: Methods

 \subsection{Real World Medical Datasets}

 We use medical data on perinatal mood and anxiety disorders (PMADs) from \citet{wong2024} to validate the effectiveness of our method.
 This data was collected through the Postpartum Depression Screening, Education, and Referral Quality Improvement Initiative at Cedars-Sinai Medical Center (CSMC) in Los Angeles, California, between 2020 and 2023.
 We include data from birthing individuals who were admitted to the postpartum unit or the maternal-fetal care unit after delivery; individuals from the prenatal/pre-delivery time point or those who experienced stillbirth were not included.
 The CSMC’s Institutional Review Board approved the use of de-identified patient data.
-We evaluated each of the three weighting methods on two datasets corresponding to two methods of screening for PMAD.
-In February 2022, screening for PMAD transitioned from the PHQ-9 to the EPDS, which was originally developed to screen for perinatal depression, but further assesses anxiety symptoms \cite{brouwers2001}.
-Below, we describe both screening questionnaires for PMAD where higher scores indicate greater severity of depression.
+For our experiments, we use the two datasets corresponding to two methods of screening for PMAD.
+Below, we describe both screening questionnaires where higher scores indicate greater severity of depression.

 \textbf{\textit{Patient Health Questionnaire (PHQ-9)}}: The PHQ-9 consists of nine questions on a 4-point Likert scale (i.e., ‘not at all,’ ‘several days,’ ‘more than half the days,’ and ‘nearly every day’).
 Aggregated scores range between $[0,27]$.